-Unexpected toughness may mark out cancer cells in the bloodDecember 4th, 2012 in Cancer
+Unexpected toughness may mark out cancer cells in the bloodDecember 4, 2012 by Jennifer Brown in Medicine & Health / Cancer

 (Medical Xpress)—A surprising discovery about the physical properties of cancer cells could help improve a new diagnostic approach – a liquid biopsy – that detects, measures, and evaluates cancer cells in blood.

 Cancer cells circulating in the bloodstream can form metastases – new tumors.
 Detecting these rare circulating cancer cells in a blood sample is much less invasive than a standard tumor biopsy, and could prove useful for monitoring cancer progression and detecting recurrence.